'I Will Never Look At Fourth Of July The Same': Tulsa Woman Grieves Loss Of Husband, Son In Keystone Lake Drowning

 A Tulsa woman is grieving after her son and husband drowned during their family Fourth of July celebrations at Keystone Lake.

 "I can go back to the day that we took the pictures and how Jamarius was being goofy and playing around.
-Him and his dad, they were always goof," she said.
+Him and his dad, they were always goofy," she said.

+The photos help her family remember the good times, but now they also bring pain.

-Kenisha and her family went swimming at a new spot on the lake, Appalachia Bay, on the Fourth of July.
+Kenisha and her family were swimming at a new spot on the lake, Appalachia Bay, on the Fourth of July.

 "I was just telling him let's go back up because we don't know how deep it's going to get," she said.